XTRABYTES/XTRABYTES/doc/README_raspberry_pi.md

 ### Setup

-#### How to Compile XtraBYtes v1.1.0.3 for Raspberry Pi
+#### How to compile the XTRABYTES wallet for Raspberry Pi

-If you have just received your PI and need help setting up an environment to run XtraBYtes on, follow the below 2 steps:
+If you have just received your Pi and need help setting up an environment to run XTRABYTES on, follow the below 2 steps:

 1. Download NOOBS distribution from https://www.raspberrypi.org/downloads/noobs/ and extract to your desktop.
 2. Copy the files to your microsd card.
 Eject the microsd card and put it into your pi and power it up.
 When it comes up, choose "Raspbian with PIXEL" and click Install.